lborunda/duo/README.md

 </p>

 <p align="center">
-  <strong>A futuristic, sentient AI travel guide that brings the world around you to life.</strong><br />
+  <strong>Sentient AI travel guide that brings the world around you to life.</strong><br />
+  This project builds on architectural research into spatial intelligence, AI-assisted accessibility, and human-computation frameworks to augment place-based exploration.
+DUO applies techniques from egocentric computer vision, contextual NLP, and interactive design systems to enhance the experiential understanding of real-world environments.
   DUO uses your camera to see what you see, engaging you with rich descriptions and interactive dialogue.
 Explore the world like never before.
 </p>